alex-lechner/Traffic-Light-Classification/README.md

 * [Faster RCNN Inception V2 Coco (28/01/2018)][faster rcnn inception] Pro: Good precision and generalization of different data, Con: Slow
 * [Faster RCNN Resnet101 Coco (11/06/2017)][faster rcnn resnet101] Pro: Highly Accurate, Con: Very slow

-Our team ended up using **Faster RCNN Inception V2 Coco** because it has good results for its performance.
+Our team ended up using **SSD Inception V2 Coco (17/11/2017)** because it has good results for its performance.
 You may ask yourself why the date after the model's name is important.
 As I've mentioned in the [TensorFlow set up section][set up tensorflow] above, it's very important to check out a specific commit from the 'models' repository because the team has fixed broken models.
 That's why it is important.
 And if you don't want to see the following results after a very long training session I encourage you to stick to the newest models or the ones I've linked above:

 ![bad performance][bad performance]